Purpose of the Placement

 Taking the Placement

-Due to the closure of campus in response to the COVID-19 crisis, we are temporarily offering online placement exams through at least June 15th.
+Due to protective measures currently in place in response to the COVID-19 crisis, we are temporarily offering online placement exams.

-To take the online placement exam, you need to register no later than Friday at 5pm the week before you want to take the exam.
-Once you register for the placement exam, you will receive an email containing detailed instructions and login credentials for the exam.
-The email is usually sent the next business day.
+To take the online placement exam, you need to register no later than 2pm the day before you want to take the exam.
+Once you register for the placement exam, you will receive an email confirmation of your registration.

 You must register for Placement A if: